-The key to being a good presenter is to practice.
-Most presenters have become effective and engaging presenters through practice.
-You will find that rehearsing and preparing for your presentations will increase your confidence in your communication skills.
-This module provides you with resources to develop your presentation skills, including individual and group presentations.
-It also includes tips on how to use technology to effectively deliver presentations.
+Being a good presenter takes practice.
+Rehearsing and preparing for your presentations will increase your confidence in your communication skills.
+Find resources here to develop your presentation skills, for individual and group presentations, with tips on how to use technology for effective delivery.

 What you will learn

-the importance of presentation skills such as voice and non-verbal communication
+the importance of skills such as using your voice and non-verbal communication

 to reflect on the expectations of your audience and incorporate these into your presentations

-about the use of visual aids in your presentations
+about the use of visual tools in your presentations

 Where to get help